- Alumni & Donors

 - For citizens of the European Economic Area an ID card is sufficient.

 - Your original birth certificate and a certified (official) translation.
-This document is proof of your civil status.
+This document is proof of your civil status and will be requested to join the French health insurance system

 - The original documents you used to obtain a visa from the French consulate or embassy in your home country.
 You may be asked to present these at customs and they will be necessary when you apply for a residence permit (titre de séjour).